-The Aula Club was founded in 1892, the inspiration of John F Fearon and Harold Tingey (1887), as a dining club for old Trinity Hall men.
-When the College went mixed, the Club also extended its membership to old Trinity Hall members and currently numbers just under 400.
+The Aula Club was founded in 1892, the inspiration of John F Fearon and Harold Tingey (1887), as a dining club for Trinity Hall alumni.
+There are currently around 400 Aula Club members.
 Its aim is to recapture and perpetuate the Hall spirit after graduation by bringing together a mix of achievers from the College in whatever field or discipline, particularly those who enjoy dining together.

 All Aula Club members are elected.
 Up to 15 new members a year are elected from the generation of undergraduates and graduates going down.
 Others are elected later in their careers, proposed by existing Aula members.
 The first dinner held in London in 1892 was attended by seven members.
 Today the Club meets twice a year, in March and December, at a variety of venues in London and biennially in Cambridge and between 70 and 100 members attend.
 In addition to dining fees, there is a modest annual subscription.